 Why use a Swiss Bar?

 The design of Swiss bars makes them adaptable for a wide variety of upper- and lower-body workouts.
-When using them, you may perform the bench press with far less strain on your shoulders and wrists.
+You may perform the bench press with far less strain on your shoulders and wrists when using them.

 Athletes in the fields of powerlifting, weightlifting, and football frequently make use of Swiss Bars/Football Barbells.
 The common barbell consists of a long iron rod with weight plates on either end.

 Swiss Bars are a wonderful choice when you need to make significant gains in strength.
-The grips of a Swiss bar or a football barbell are evenly spaced and help you have a better hold on the weights so you can lift more.
+The grips of a Swiss bar or a football barbell are evenly spaced and help you better hold the weights so you can lift more.

 You can use the Swiss bar to perform all the same workouts as a barbell.
-However, Swiss Bars offer the extra benefit that is extremely useful for weightlifters and athletes.
+However, Swiss Bars offer an extremely useful benefit for weightlifters and athletes.

 When compared to barbells, Swiss bars are easier on the shoulders.
 This would greatly benefit those experiencing shoulder pain or recovering from shoulder surgery.
 The triceps are targeted and developed during a bench press using a Swiss bar or a football barbell.